tizenorg/framework.web.web-ui-fw/tau/docs/guide/source/tutorial_notes.md

 }
 ```

-This can be put directly in the application html file between `<script></script>` tags
-or you can create your own css nad add a `link` pointing to it in the markup `head` element
-as shown in step 2.

 ## Step 6:
 In this step we will create the _main.js_ file.
 First of all create immediate function with function to close the app.
 Finally whole file should looks like below:

-!info
-Wrapping closure
-It's always good idea to wrap your whole content of your JavaScrpt files in a closure
-function to prevent creating unneeded variables in the global scope.

 ```
 <script>